-Though these are erring brothers and sisters in Christ, we cannot fellowship in any error or with any false teachers.
+Though these are erring brothers and sisters in Christ, they cannot fellowship in any error or with any false teachers.
 Second Thessalonians instructs Christians to withdraw from every sinning brother, note that person, and do not keep company with him.
 These are those who are not obeying the words of Christ, but they are not enemies but brothers.
-The wisdom of worldly men tells us not to do this, but the instructions of Jesus are again contrary to the world’s wisdom.
-Certainly, these include so-called brothers in man-made churches not seeking to be the Church of Christ.
-These may well be brothers and Christians, but we cannot keep company with them.
+The wisdom of worldly men tells everyone not to do this, but the instructions of Jesus are again contrary to the world’s wisdom.
+Certainly, these include so-called brothers in man-made churches not seeking to be the church of Christ.
+These may well be brothers and Christians, but the faithful cannot keep company with them.

-Now, the rest of the Scriptures teach that though our spouses may believe different than the words of Christ, we are not to separate for this reason.
-Fellowship within families is essential to obey Christ, but spiritual fellowship between you, those disobeying God, and with God is not possible and we are to withdraw spiritual fellowship from these so-called Christians.
+Now, the rest of the Scriptures teach that though spouses may not believe, Christians are not to separate for this reason.
+Fellowship within families is essential to obey Christ, but spiritual fellowship between Christians, those disobeying God, and with God is not possible.
+Each Christian is to withdraw spiritual fellowship from these so-called Christians.
 Believing children must still honor their erring parents.
-However, the temple of God, the church, cannot commune with man-made temples, man-made churches.
+However, the temple of God, the church, cannot commune with man-made churches.